 This is a simple passive Do It Yourself Assistive Technology switch enclosure similar to DIYAT V4 (https://www.thingiverse.com/thing:3062522).
-The major difference is the switch used in the enclosure.This version uses a mini-microswitch capable of switching five amps as opposed to the fifty millliamp limit of V4, The physical size of this switch necessitates a larger enclosure but is well suited to higher current applications such as motorized toys that have been switch adapted.
+The major difference is the switch used in the enclosure.This version uses a mini-microswitch capable of switching five amps as opposed to the fifty millliamp limit of V4.
+Even so, I wouldn't go more than an amp or two since 1/8" (3.5mm) audio phone connectors are not designed too handle power.
+The physical size of this switch necessitates a larger enclosure but is well suited to higher current applications such as motorized toys that have been switch adapted.
 As always, be aware of the load current of your application and make sure it does not exceed the rating of your AT switch.

 The DIYAT Switch is designed to be simple to build, durable, inexpensive (minimal parts) and customizable in size and style.
 This design is an assembly of three parts that fit together and must be printed with enough precision to operate correctly.